Fletch-N/BackyardRadioScope/README.md

     - https://www.mouser.com/datasheet/2/4/ant_190541b97_data_sheet-3397010.pdf
   - Log Periodic
   - Loop Antenna
-    -  down to 1/10 wavelength circumfrence
+    - Down to 1/10 wavelength circumference
   - Patch
-    - about same size as full wavelength loop antenna, maybe a little smaller
+    - About same size as full wavelength loop antenna, maybe a little smaller

-- **Filter**
+- **Filter (per element)**
-  - Fixed or Adjustable?
+  - Fixed or adjustable?
   - Nooelec SAWbird+ H1 Barebones
-    - Inline filter preset to Hydrogen line ( good first candidate for inital scope frequency )
+    - Inline filter preset to Hydrogen line (good first candidate for initial scope frequency)

+- **Low-Noise Amplifier (LNA, per element)**
+  - Critical for boosting weak signals with minimal added noise.

+- **Variable Delay/Phase Shifter (per element)**
+  - Used for beam steering, must be remotely controllable.

+- **Downconverting Mixer (per element, optional)**
+  - Shifts the signal to a lower intermediate frequency (IF) for easier digitization and processing.

-- **Delay**
+- **Analog Summing (optional)**
+  - Can sum signals before digitization to improve SNR, or skip for digital beamforming.

+- **ADC (per element or summed)**
+  - Converts analog signals to digital for processing.

 - **Controller**
-  - FPGA
+  - FPGA or microcontroller for digital summing/beamforming and overall system control.

-  - Microcontroller
+- **Other**
+  - Power supply, enclosure, and any necessary RF shielding.

 ## Challenges and Questions
 List any challenges or open questions you encounter during brainstorming: